mosip/documentation/docs/api-reference/ID-Authentication-APIs.md

 requestTime | Y | This represents the time when request was created.
 Ex: "2019-02-15T10:01:57.086+05:30". env | Y | This represents the environment.
 Allowed values are "Staging" | "Developer" | "Pre-Production" | "Production". domainUri | Y | This represents the Unique URI per auth providers.
-This can be used to federate across multiple providers or countries or unions. requestedAuth | Y | This represents the authentication types requested. requestedAuth.otp | Y | This is used to inform that OTP authentication was performed as part of this request.
+This can be used to federate across multiple providers or countries or unions. requestedAuth [Deprecated since 1.2.0] | N | This represents the authentication types requested. requestedAuth.otp [Deprecated since 1.2.0] | N | This is used to inform that OTP authentication was performed as part of this request.
 Default Value here is false.
-Allowed values are true or false. requestedAuth.demo | Y | This is used to inform that demographic authentication was performed as part of this request.
+Allowed values are true or false. requestedAuth.demo [Deprecated since 1.2.0] | N | This is used to inform that demographic authentication was performed as part of this request.
 Default value here is false.
-Allowed values are true or false. requestedAuth.bio | Y | This is used to inform that biometric authentication was performed as part of this request.
+Allowed values are true or false. requestedAuth.bio [Deprecated since 1.2.0] | N | This is used to inform that biometric authentication was performed as part of this request.
 Default Value here is false.
 Allowed values are true or false. individualId | Y | This represents the ID of resident (VID or UIN).
-Ex: "9830872690593682". individualIdType | Y | ID Type used for authentication.
+Ex: "9830872690593682". individualIdType [Deprecated since 1.2.0] | Y | ID Type used for authentication.
 Allowed Types of ID - VID, UIN.
 Default value here is VID. consentObtained | Y | If consent of residnet is obtained?
 Default value here is true. thumbprint | Y | Thumbprint of public key certificate used for encryption of sessionKey.
 This will be used during key rotation requestSessionKey | Y | Symmetric Key to be created, and then encrypt the generated Symmetric Key using 'MOSIP Public Key' shared to Partner, and then Base-64-URL encoded.
 Algorithm used for encryption can be  RSA/ECB/OAEPWITHSHA-256ANDMGF1PADDING. requestHMAC | Y | SHA-256 hash of request block before encryption.
 Encryption is done using 'requestSessionKey' and then base64URL encoded.
 Algorithm used for encryption can be AES/GCM/PKCS5Padding. request | Y | Request block to be used for authenticating the resident.
 This is encrypted using 'requestSessionKey' and then base64URL encoded.
-Algorithm used for encryption can be AES/GCM/PKCS5Padding. request.otp | N | OTP used for authentication.
-This is mandatory when requestedAuth.otp is true. request.timestamp | N | Timestamp when request block was captured. request.demographics | N | Demographic data of the residnet.
-This is mandatory when requestedAuth.demo is true. request.biometrics | N | Biometric data of an Individual which is sent in the response from the Capture API of SBI spec v1.0.
+Algorithm used for encryption can be AES/GCM/PKCS5Padding. request.otp | N | OTP used for authentication. request.timestamp | N | Timestamp when request block was captured. request.demographics | N | Demographic data of the residnet. request.biometrics | N | Biometric data of an Individual which is sent in the response from the Capture API of SBI spec v1.0.
 Refer to the [SBI spec v1.0](Secure-Biometric-Interface-Specification.md#capture) specification for complete information.
-This is mandatory when requestedAuth.bio is true.

 ### Request Body
 ```JSON